AubreyC/aircraft_longi/Aircraft_Longitudinal.md

 **Goal:** Control the longitudinal trajectory of the aircraft with throttle and elevator inputs

-- Longitudinal aircraft equation of motion
+- Aircraft longitudinal equation of motion
 - PID Pitch controller
 - Total Energy System Controller for altitude and speed